mathiasj33/GameProject/README.md

 # Arvalcis
-This was a toy game project that I creates with Unity.
+This was a toy game project that I created with Unity.